 A: It depends.
-But in Detroit, there are plenty of free programs.
+But in southeast Michigan, there are plenty of free programs.

 Preschool is not mandatory, though it is highly recommended.
 As a result, it’s not part of the traditional, free public school K-12 program.
 That means parents and guardians have three options when it comes to paying for preschool for their kids.

 This option is the most straightforward.
-Families simply choose a quality preschool program (link to picking the perfect preschool) that is convenient for them, inquire about the price and sign their child up (if the preschool has openings).
+Families simply choose a quality preschool program that is convenient for them, inquire about the price and sign their child up (if the preschool has openings).

 The full cost of the preschool program is the family’s responsibility to pay without help.
 The cost varies depending on the program, but Smith estimates the cost at anywhere from $400 to $1,600 a month.
 If going this route, be sure to ask when and how often payments are due.

-"If you are a parent who is eligible for financial or support services through the state because of your income," then you are probably eligible for subsidized preschool for your child, says Monica Duncan of First Children's Finance Michigan office.
-"Subsidized" means someone is helping to pay for that expense.
-In this case, that "someone" is the state of Michigan.
+“If you are a parent who is eligible for financial or support services through the state because of your income,” then you are probably eligible for subsidized preschool for your child, says Monica Duncan, who formerly worked for First Children’s Finance Michigan office and is now director of early childhood services at IFF (CDFI).
+“Subsidized” means someone is helping to pay for that expense.
+In this case, that “someone” is the state of Michigan.

 You can apply to the Michigan Department of Human Services asking for “child care” help, which includes many licensed preschool providers.
 Visit their website, or call 855-275-6424.
 When looking for a preschool, be sure to ask if it accepts the DHS child care subsidy.